Modular compactifications of $\mathcal M_{2,n}$ with Gorenstein singularities: The new moduli functors

 The case $m\geq 2$ simply follows from upper semicontinuity of embedded dimension and the fact that we have exhausted all possible Gorenstein singularities of genus $\leq 2$, and embedding dimension $\leq m+1$.

 Condition \eqref{cond:aut} translates to: the locus where the automorphism group is unramified is open in the base.
-Homogeneity can be used to prove that being unramified, which is open in the source, is also open in the target, for the structural morphism of a group scheme; see the end of the proof of \cite[Lemma 3.10]{SMY1}.
+But this holds more generally for group schemes (see the end of the proof of \cite[Lemma 3.10]{SMY1}): suppose that $p\colon G\to S$ is unramified at $g\in G$; then, it is unramified in a neighbourhood $g\in U\subseteq G$.
+Translating $U$ we can make sure that it is saturated with respect to $p$, so that we can transfer the openness of the unramified locus from the source to the target of $p$.